For more information contact:

 All equipment acquired under federal grants and contracts must be properly identified, recorded, maintained, and disposed of.
 The department chair, equipment coordinator, and principal investigator share responsibility for care, maintenance, safeguarding, and use of federal equipment in their custody.

-Such property is managed in accordance with Code of Federal Regulations 2 CFR 200.
+Such property is managed in accordance with Uniform Guidance 2 CFR 200.

 Federal Acquisition Regulations (FAR) provide additional federal requirements for property management on contracts.
 NOTE: Most of the regulations used by the University are located in FAR Part 45.

-Defense Federal Acquisition Regulations (DFAR) provide additional requirements for property management on federal defense contracts.
+Defense Federal Acquisition Regulation Supplement (DFARS) provides additional requirements for property management on federal defense contracts.

-To view the DFAR, go to the DFAR website.
+To view the DFARS, go to the DFARS website.

 NASA Grants Handbook